-John Bender is a partner in the firm's Commercial Disputes practice group.
+John Bender is a partner in the firm's Commercial Disputes and White Collar Defense and Investigations practice groups.
 Recognized as one of the best litigators under 40 in the US by Benchmark Litigation, John represents public and private companies and entrepreneurs in cases involving exposure in the tens and hundreds of millions of dollars in high stakes commercial litigation and investigations.

 In 2024, Benchmark Litigation named John to its "40 & Under List...the guide to the best and brightest litigators under 40 in the US."
-He has been selected to the Best Lawyers: Ones to Watch® in America every year since 2021.
-John has also been named to the Washington Rising Stars list every year since 2017 with his primary focus being in business litigation.
+He has been selected to the Best Lawyers: Ones to Watch® every year since 2021.
+John has also been named to the Washington Rising Stars list in business litigation every year since 2017.

-As a lawyer with experience at the intersection of emerging tech, DeFi, and US law, John frequently speaks and provides legal commentary and analysis covering this emerging area; his analysis has been featured in major publications, including TIME Magazine.
+As a lawyer with experience at the intersection of US law and emerging technologies such as blockchain, digital assets, and AI, John frequently speaks and provides legal commentary and analysis covering these emerging areas; his cases have been featured in major publications, including TIME Magazine.

 John has a substantial record of thought leadership and pro bono service.
 He is a member of the Steering Committee for the Washington Technology Industry Association's Cascadia Blockchain Council.
-He served as a volunteer and speaker for the City of Seattle's New Citizen Campaign in 2016.
+He is an Advisory Board Member of the WTIA’s Advanced Technology Advisory Board.
+He served as a member of the Washington Blockchain Workgroup sponsored by the Washington State Department of Commerce.
+He was appointed to the Washington State Bar Association’s Legal Technology Task Force.
+He is a past volunteer and speaker for the City of Seattle's New Citizen Campaign.
 He is also a past member and chair of the Washington State Bar Association's Mandatory Continuing Legal Education Board.

 John received a B.A. from Seattle University, a J.D. from University of Washington, and an LL.M. from the University of California, Berkeley.